2018 KNIK 100/200 RACE RULES

 Intentionally removing race trail markings or trail marking stakes for any reason is prohibited.

 No outside assistance other than for a declared emergency will be permitted.
 A musher may receive outside assistance in cases of an uncontrolled or lost team; this includes the use of motorized vehicles.

-A racer may leave their team in the Eagle Quest Lodge checkpoint staging area as long as a support team member is with the racer’s team at all times.
 No dog can leave the stage rest area without the consent of the race veterinarian.
 Any dog that is taken out of the stage rest area other than for approved veterinarian care will not be allowed to rejoin the racer’s team.